brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ### Vitamin D should Always be Paired with <!--StartFragment-->**[Vitamin K2](https://meehanmd.ehealthpro.com/products/tri-k-60-caps)**<!--EndFragment-->

 * If you're taking high dose vitamin D supplements you also need to take [vitamin K2](https://articles.mercola.com/sites/articles/archive/2012/12/16/vitamin-k2.aspx)—not K1 that is typically in vegetables as it will not work synergize with vitamin D.
-* <!--StartFragment-->[Vitamin K2](https://meehanmd.ehealthpro.com/products/tri-k-60-caps)<!--EndFragment--> deficiency is actually what produces the symptoms of vitamin D toxicity, which includes inappropriate calcification that can lead to hardening of your arteries.
-The reason for this is when you take vitamin D, your body creates more vitamin K2-dependent proteins that shuttle the calcium into the appropriate areas.
-Without vitamin K2, those proteins remain inactivated, so the benefits of those proteins remain unrealized.

 # Essential Nutrients for Immune System Support